 - Projects with natural cover below the threshold must either

 - apply for funding only for the portion of the property with 90% natural cover, or

 - demonstrate that 90% or more of the area will revert to qualifying land cover.

 - Impacts from upstream pollutant sources and surrounding land uses do not override the project’s contribution to water quality.

-- Meet or exceed OSI Conservation Easement and Stewardship Standards for water quality, and
+- Meet OSI Conservation Easement and Stewardship Standards for water quality, and

 - Must be completed within 18 months of receiving notification of OSI’s grant award.